uselagoon/lagoon/docs/using-lagoon-the-basics/docker-compose-yml.md

     labels:
       lagoon.type: nginx-php-persistent
       lagoon.persistent: /app/web/sites/default/files/
-      lagoon.name: nginx # We want this service be part of the nginx pod in Lagoon. lagoon.deployment.servicetype: php
+      lagoon.name: nginx # We want this service to be part of the NGINX pod in Lagoon. lagoon.deployment.servicetype: php
 ```